8 Ways to Lower Your Cholesterol in 10 Seconds

 SIP GREEN TEA

 Several studies show that drinking green tea can help lower your cholesterol level.
 Vanderbilt University researchers found that drinking the equivalent of seven cups of green tea a day can help lower LDL cholesterol levels by 16 percent.
-But even a cup or two daily can have a benefit.
-Here are some tips on How to Make the Perfect Cup of Green Tea for Weight Loss!
+But even a cup or two a day can have a benefit.

 ORDER THE CHEF’S SALAD